l7mp/learning-go/README.md

 ## Do the labs

-Lab tasks are located in the [99-labs](99-labs/) folder.
+Labs tasks are located in the [99-labs](99-labs/) folder.
 The labs give you hands-on development and deployment experience.
 You will learn how to build and containerize Go programs as well as how to run them in Kubernetes.
 Each lab contains a README that gives you context and specifies the lab exercise.
 Labs depend on each other.
 For that, it is recommended to do labs one after the other.

 ## Clean up